darshils2001/who-am-i-face-recognition/README.md

 ## Disclaimer
 Folowed this tutorial: https://www.pyimagesearch.com/2018/06/18/face-recognition-with-opencv-python-and-deep-learning/ for setting up infrastructure of the codebase.

-The dataset used in this project is a condesed version of this dataset: http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html.
+The dataset used in this project is a manually condesed version of this dataset: http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html.
 This project is meant to be non-commerical and all dataset credits go to the linked website.

+I added in example images through manual searching on Google, you can give it a try too by adding your own images to the examples folder.